kaixuannnn/mosh-angular-learn1/README.md

 - for the value attribute we will get the string, in order to get the object value we can use `[ngValue]="method"`
 - we can add multiple inside select element

+13. Reactive Form

+- In template form, we use HTML Valiation, however in reactive form, we use validators
+- FormControl(formState: initialState, validator?: ValidatorFn, asyncValidator?: AsyncValidatorFn)